 Fitness professionals must have a basic understanding of skeletal system anatomy due to the key role it plays in all aspects of human life, including all movement and exercise.
-The bones, ligaments, tendons, and joints are all key structures in the anatomy.
+The bones, ligaments, tendons, and joints are all key structures in anatomy.
 Additionally, professionals must understand how disease and resistance training impacts these structures.

 The skeletal system is an integral part of the human body.
 It supports body movement and protects vital organs.
 It serves as an attachment site for muscles and ligaments.
 In addition, the skeleton stores calcium, which is necessary for many body functions including cardiac function.
 Bones are also the primary production site for some types of blood cells.1